lucavisinelli/XENONCHAM/README.md

 ### References

 If you use this code, please cite the associated paper:
 > S. Vagnozzi, L. Visinelli,  P. Brax, A.-C. Davis, & J. Sakstein (2021), "Direct detection of dark energy: the XENON1T excess and future prospects".
+Preprint: https://arxiv.org/abs/2103.15834

 ### Authors & Contact